 9.25 million TEU

 Established in 1189, the Port of Hamburg is a universal port.
 Its hi-tech facilities mean it handles not just containers, but heavy and general cargos and other shipping projects.
-The Altenwerder container terminal (CTA) is unrivaled in Europe as a state of the art logistical facility.
+The Altenwerder container terminal (CTA) is unrivaled in Europe as a state-of-the-art logistical facility.
 It has benefited from steady growth in recent years due to increased transshipment.
-Though not the largest port in Europe, it may be its most technically advanced.
+Though not the largest port in Europe, it may be it's most technically advanced.

 Hamburg Port Facts

 - Inland location

 5.65 million TEU

 Since coming under the ownership of the China Ocean Shipping Group Company (COSCO) in 2009, the Port of Piraeus has experienced stratospheric growth.
 Located only ten kilometers away from Athens city center, it provides easy access to the Northeastern part of the Mediterranean.
 The port also benefits from a unique geographical location at the crossroads of Europe, Asia, and Africa.
 It is the fastest-growing port on the list, having raised its TEU by 15% in 2019.